All Episodes

 Earlier you mentioned gravitational anomalies, and that brought to mind the story my parents told me when I was a lot younger.

-A place in Central Florida where a lot of people used to drive to a hill and they would
+A place in central Florida where a lot of people used to drive to a hill, and they would drive down to the other side of the hill.

-the car would roll backwards uphill.
+They could put their car in park, and then the car would roll backwards uphill.

-Yes, and I'd never heard about that before perhaps.
+Yes, and I'd never heard about that before, perhaps.

-It seemed pretty common to them and it was kind of a hot spot for the kids to go.
+It seemed pretty common to them, and it was kind of a hotspot for the kids to go.

-There's a gentleman named William Corliss who's written a book, a series of books about
+There's a gentleman named William Corlett who's written a book, a series of books about anomalies of all kinds.

 But the size of a magnetic anomaly to pull a car backwards up a hill is almost unimaginable.